 - Confirm that Output Location is set to Neighborhood_Data.gdb.

-You won't enter anything for Segmented Image, because you'll create a new segmented image in the next step.
-Likewise, you'll create new training samples using the wizard, so you'll leave the Training Samples parameter blank.
+You will not enter anything for Segmented Image, because you will create a new segmented image in the next step.
+Likewise, you will create new training samples using the wizard, so you will leave the Training Samples parameter blank.
 The last parameter is Reference Dataset.
 A reference dataset contains known classes and tests the accuracy of a classification.
-You haven't classified this data before, so you don't have a reference dataset for it.
-You'll test your classification's accuracy later in the workflow.
+You have not classified this data before, therefore you do not have a reference dataset for it.
+You will test your classification's accuracy later in the workflow.

 - Click Next.